 What was your score for GMAT?
 Did you take any other MBA entrance exams?

 I managed to secure 700/800 on GMAT.
-Since, I primarily aimed at ISB, I did not give any other MBA entrance exams.
+Since I primarily aimed at ISB, I did not give any other MBA entrance exams.

 What was your preparation strategy for GMAT and how did it change over the time?
-What are your suggestions to MBA aspirants?

 I prepared for GMAT for just two months in my semester break.
 I made it a point to be consistent with my preparation as I had limited time at my disposal.
 My strategy was fairly simple, i.e. to be consistent, in spite of all the lows and try to commit the least fundamental errors as I couldn’t afford them, due to paucity of time.
 I also decided to cancel my confirmed internships, to avoid falling flat on my face in my quest for a B-School entry pass.
 So I dedicated all my time preparing for the second stage of ISB, of which GMAT was an essential element.
-I focussed most on essays and evaluations, rather than blindly focussing on the GMAT.
+I focused most on essays and evaluations, rather than blindly focusing on the GMAT.
 This in my opinion is the biggest mistake that many students make, i.e. by channelizing all their time and energy on GMAT, ignoring other important aspects of the application.
 B-Schools view a candidate’s application holistically and never pick a candidate for just one star in his application.
 An Application with good academics, good essays, good profile and a good GMAT score has a higher probability of selection compared to an application with excellent academics and excellent GMAT, but average essays and an average profile.

 My suggestion to all B-School aspirants as far as an Admission Application is concerned is that you must try and focus on all aspects of your application, especially on your weakest areas, as your weaknesses would be highlighted before your strengths.

 What was your preparation strategy for the Quantitative Ability & Data Interpretation and Verbal Ability & Logical Reasoning?
-What was your time management strategy?

 As I mentioned earlier, I faced scarcity of time.
 There was a lot to be done and time was limited.
 Thus time management was the key.
 I tried spending at least some time on every part of my Application on a daily basis.
 Being a lawyer I had become a little distant from quant, but I always loved mathematics in school.
 It took a little time to get adjusted to solving math problems, contrasting to searching for case laws, but ultimately it was fun.
 I found the Verbal section in the GMAT a little tough.
-It is very important to have good basics in Grammar, fast reading and interpretation skills (a breeze for lawyers) and most importantly good time management to master this section.
+It is very important to have good basics in grammar, fast reading and interpretation skills (a breeze for lawyers) and most importantly good time management to master this section.
 I started giving mock tests at an early stage in my preparation, just to fast track my preparation and focus primarily on my weak areas.

-Please tell us about your interview?
 What kinds of questions were asked by the interview board?

 The interview board comprised of an ISB Faculty, an ISB Alumni and a person from the admissions committee.
 Each wanted to test me on a different ground.
 My job was to get a unanimous nod from all three.